uvacobi/scribe/06-hmm.md

 # Hidden Markov Models

 ## Overview
 A **Hidden Markov Model (HMM)** is a type of **Markov model** in which the system being modeled is assumed to be a Markov process.
-That is, it is a "memoryless" system who's trajectory is solely determined by it's current state.
-The HMM is considered "hidden" becuase we do not (or can not) know about the states of the variable being observered (say, $X$).
-Hence, we attempt to to learn about $X$ by observing $Y$, some sort of observation/event that occurs due to the hidden states.
+That is, it is a "memoryless" system whose trajectory is solely determined by its current state.
+The HMM is considered "hidden" because we do not (or can not) know about the states of the variable being observed (say, $X$).
+Hence, we attempt to learn about $X$ by observing $Y$, some sort of observation/event that occurs due to the hidden states.
 Like all Markov processes, HMM has an additional requirement that the outcome of $Y$ at time $t=t_0$ may be "influenced" **only** by the outcome of $X$ at $t=t_0$ and that the outcomes of $X$ and $Y$ at $t=t_0$ must **not** affect the outcome of $Y$ at $t=t_0$.
 I.e. the states before the current state have no impact on the future except via the current state.
 It’s as if to predict tomorrow’s weather you could examine today’s weather but you weren’t allowed to look at yesterday’s weather!

 Here is an example of a 3-state **Markov model**:

 ![Simple Markov Model](figs/markov-graph.png)
-As we move from state to state (*node to node* or *circle to circle*), there is a **weight** associated with each edge, indicating the probably that we move from one node to another.
+As we move from state to state (*node to node* or *circle to circle*), there is a **weight** associated with each edge, indicating the probability that we move from one node to another.

 A Markov chain is useful when we need to compute a probability for a sequence of observable events.
-In many cases, however, the events we are interestehed in are hidden: we don’t observe them directly.
-For example we don’t normally observe part-of-speech tags in a text.
-Rather, we see words, and must infer the tags from the word sequence.
+In many cases, however, the events we are interested in are hidden: we don’t observe them directly.
+For example, we don’t normally observe part-of-speech tags in a text.
+Rather, we see words and must infer the tags from the word sequence.
 We call the tags hidden because they are not observed.

 HMM's have applications in all sorts of areas including **thermodynamics, economics, speech,  pattern recognition, bioinformatics,** and more.
 They provide a foundation for probabilistic models of linear sequence ‘labeling’ problems.